Coaching for

 a Holistic ADHD Coach

 Hi!
-I’m Shelly Lyons, and I am passionate about supporting individuals like you to live the life you’ve always wanted as we change the narrative about ADHD in adulthood.
+I’m Shelly Lyons, and I am passionate about supporting individuals like you to live the life you’ve always wanted as we change the narrative about ADHD, AuDHD, and Neurodivergent identities in adulthood.

-I am an ADHD-er myself, late-identified at 39, after years of anxiety, imposter syndrome, and not feeling like I was living up to my potential.
-Now I understand why I internally struggled for so long – I didn’t have the diagnosis, self-awareness or support I truly needed to be the best version of me.
-I have since turned my life’s positive and painful experiences into my passion for ADHD coaching and advocacy.
+I am an ADHDer myself, late-identified at 39, after years of anxiety, imposter syndrome, and not feeling like I was living up to my potential.
+Now I understand why I internally struggled for so long – I didn’t have the identity or “diagnosis,” self-awareness, or support I truly needed to be the best version of me.
+I have since turned my life’s positive and painful experiences into my passion for ADHD coaching, leadership coaching for different thinkers, and advocacy for a more Neurodiversity-affirming world.

-I finally love what I do and am grateful for the privilege of partnering with ADHD-ers and AuDHD-ers who are some of the most brilliant, curious, resourceful, resilient, and witty people I know.
+I finally love what I do and am grateful for the privilege of partnering with ADHDers, AuDHDers, and leaders charting their own path regardless of whether they have a label or not.
+My clients are some of the most talented, brilliant, curious, and witty people I know and they are the reason I believe that I will never “work” another day in my life because I truly love being a thought partner and coach.

 What sets me apart from